Calendar of Events

 4p SPR (Sex, Politics, and Religion) Revival.
 Sex, Politics, and Religion – everything you are not supposed to discuss at the dinner table.
 This is for those people who would like to participate in a group that fosters considered, civil discussions, that is open regarding subject matter, i.e., this is not for those who want to “shock somebody” or “troll”.
 Optionally brown bag for those who would like to pay homage to SPR’s history as a San Francisco dinner/restaurant discussion group.
 This is a Zoom event: Meeting ID: 996 5500 8587, Passcode: 279931.
 Hosted by James Monschke.
 PC (RSE Su)

-10a Language Hoax Discussion.
-We will be reading The Language Hoax: Why the World Looks the Same in Any Language by John McWhorter, one chapter per week.
+10a How You Say It Discussion.
+We will be reading How You Say It: Why We Judge Others by the Way They Talk – and the Costs of This Hidden Bias by Katherine D. Kinzler, one chapter per week.
 Come to the discussion with your questions and observations.
-Join us for one, a few, or all meetings.
-This week we’re reading Chapter 4: Dissing the Chinese.
+This is pretty low-key, expect to learn something and to have fun.
+Join us for one, a few, or all chapters.
+This week we’re reading Chapter 2: Native Tongues.
 This is a Zoom event.
 The login details are listed on Meetup.
 Hosted by Pia Smith.
 PC (RSE Sa)

 3 – Tuesday